henninb/dotfiles/documents/issues.md

 ## Archlinux starship prompt causing issue when cd to ~/.git

 ## "icons" fonts not displaying in lf
+seems to be an issue with Urxvt the icons (glyphs) display in termite

 ## install the patches needed to get full functionality out of st